 Note that there is no check of data integrity, or that the atomic configurations make sense.
 It is assumed that the species in the i-PI input are listed in the same order as in the data file of LAMMPS.
 The initial configuration is ignored, as it will be substituted with the coordinates received from i-PI before forces are ever evaluated.

 A note of caution when using potentials that contain long-range electrostatics, or that contain parameters that depend on box size: all of these options will be initialized based on the cell size in the LAMMPS-side initial configuration and kept constant during the run.
 This is required to e.g. obtain reproducible and conserved forces.
 If the cell varies too wildly, it may be advisable to reinitialize these interactions at each call.
 This behavior can be requested by setting the reset switch.

 There is no restart information associated with this fix, since all the dynamical parameters are dealt with by i-PI.

 Using this fix on anything other than all atoms requires particular care, since i-PI will know nothing on atoms that are not those whose coordinates are transferred.
 However, one could use this strategy to define an external potential acting on the atoms that are moved by i-PI.

 This fix is part of the USER-MISC package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.
 Because of the use of UNIX domain sockets, this fix will only work in a UNIX environment.